srmcnutt/ise_device_inventory/readme.md

 # Usage

-- type:" python3 main.py".
+- type:"python3 main.py".
 The program will connect to ISE and start downloading the device inventory.

 - once ISE device extractor has processed the data, you'll see a "writing inventory to disk" message.